fscelliott/docsdonewell/_posts/2021-04-21-developer-testing-onboarding-experiences.md

 1. Their place in the domain model hierarchy (starting with the base concept).
 2. Their order of importance in terms of what we were selling (i.e., first explain the feature we most want to sell).

 And building on a previous tutorial, the quickstart was a mix of code snippets and UI instructions -- it didn't result in a functional demo app.
-It looked something like this:

 Then I went to user test, and oh boy -- my quickstart quickly turned upside down!
 In the end, I had something totally different: